canjs/canjs/docs/can-guides/introduction/technical.md

 The request logic is more aggressive in its attempts to find subsets of the data within the cache, and to only make an API request for the subset NOT found in the cache.
 In other words, partial cache hits are supported.

-The video below shows two example scenarios.
-The first shows the cache containing a supserset of the request.
-The second shows the cache containing a subset of the request.

 ##### **Inline cache**

 Server-side rendered single page apps (SPAs) have a problem with wasteful duplicate requests.
 These can cause the browser to slow down, waste bandwidth, and reduce perceived performance.